-American Sign Language: Degrees for Military & Veterans
+American Sign Language Degrees for Military & Veterans

 Did you know that you can take American Sign Language (ASL) to fulfill the 2nd-language requirement in college?
 In fact, ASL can be found as Certificate, Associate, Bachelor’s, and Master’s degree programs.
-ASL is a wonderful field of study for students seeking an interesting and fulfilling major that can lead to a wide variety of profitable careers.

 Is an ASL degree hard?

-Earning a degree or certificate in American Sign Language is not difficult!
-In fact, ASL is recommended to students that are seeking to study a second language but have shown difficulty in acquiring proficiency in previous language studies.
-Let’s face it, some of us just don’t have the synaptic connections that allow us to pick up a second language such as Spanish, French, German, etc. Those of us that have struggled for years studying a second language don’t believe the theories on a language acquisition tipping point or that once we acquire one second language we will suddenly become a polyglot.
-This bilingual thing is hard!
-But sign language….well now, here’s something that can be a realistic, achievable goal!
-No; an ASL degree is not hard!
+ASL is recommended to students who want to study a second language but have difficulty in acquiring proficiency in previous language studies.
+Let’s face it, some of us just don’t have the synaptic connections that allow us to pick up a second language such as Spanish, French, German, etc.

 Certificate in American Sign Language